ray-project/ray/doc/source/ray-core/tasks/scheduling.rst

 Resources
 ---------
-Each task has the :ref:`specified resource requirements <resource-requirements>`.
+Each task has the :ref:`specified resource requirements <resource-requirements>` and requires 1 CPU by default.
 Given the specified resource requirements, a node is available (has the available resources to run the task now), feasible (has the resources but they are not available now) or infeasible (doesn't have the resources).
 If there are available nodes, Ray will choose one based on other factors discussed below.
-If there are no available nodes but only feasible ones, Ray will wait until resoruces are freed up and nodes become available.
+If there are no available nodes but only feasible ones, Ray will wait until resources are freed up and nodes become available.
 If all nodes are infeasible, the task cannot be scheduled until feasible nodes are added to the cluster.

 Placement Group